Elvis Andrus Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up 171 home runs (1.1 per game), the fourth-fewest in baseball.
+- Padres pitchers combine to surrender 173 home runs (1.1 per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.